Update On Victorian Gas Phase Out For New Homes

 Residential Electrification Grants Program

-This means individual homeowners in applicable estates won't need to apply for rebates for solar power or heat pumps.
+Accelerating the state’s transition to all-electric homes, the program will facilitate the delivery of bulk solar panels and hot water rebates for new estates with 50 or more homes.
+Individual homeowners in eligible estates won't need to apply for rebates for solar power or heat pumps.
 It will all be done as part of the home-building process.

-Minister D’Ambrosio says the program will make it “easier than ever for Victorians to install solar and energy efficient hot water, enabling households to run more cheaply and efficiently.”
+Minister D'Ambrosio said the program will make it “easier than ever for Victorians to install solar and energy efficient hot water, enabling households to run more cheaply and efficiently.”

 “This program is helping to accelerate the household transition to all-electric homes on a scale not yet seen in Australia,” she said.